 The Golden Larch (Pseudolarix amabilis) is a deciduous conifer that, as the name suggests, offers up wonderful fall colors.

-When you observe the Golden Larch during the spring and summer you will wonder where the common name “Golden” comes from.
-In the spring, the color of the delicate almost feather like, whorled needles are reminiscent of fresh out of the garden green peas.
+When you observe the Golden Larch during the spring and summer, you will wonder where the common name “Golden” comes from.
+In the spring, the color of the delicate, almost feather-like, whorled needles is reminiscent of fresh out-of-the-garden green peas.
 It's not till fall when suddenly those soft needles pop with a burst of unbelievable color that screams of the season.

 One thing of note about the cones is that they are prized by crafters due to their unique shape and texture when open.
 They are delicate but will hold up better if treated with a glue or fixative of some sort.
 Shortly after this display is presented, the deciduous Golden Larch sheds the cones and its needles in what seems like an overnight process, and you are left with a framework of branches set on a trunk covered in grayish scaled bark.

 When the famed botanist Robert Fortune saw the Golden Larch in its native Eastern China, he knew he needed to introduce it into cultivation.
 And it has been popular ever since 1854 when it was brought west.